haldarsaurav/Digital-Control-of-Fiber-Coupled-Laser-Diode/README.md

   <img width="500" height="600" src="img/current_sensor_interfacing.jpg ">
 </p>

-The vale from the INA219 using the LCD LED as load :) (As I am doing this project Hochschule, I am quite restricted with parts)
+The vale from the INA219 using the LCD's LED as load :) (As I am doing this project Hochschule, I am quite restricted with parts)

 <p align="center">
   <img src="img/current_sensor_data.png ">